 As mentioned above, Eb major is not the best key for the cello, especially in an unaccompanied piece.
 Others of Telemann’s Fantasias are easier than this one but this Fantasia is nevertheless eminently playable, although at times somewhat uncomfortable, and is good practice for extensions and half-position.

-The note changes made in the “Edited Concert Version” are: octave transposition (upwards) in bars 28-30 of first movement, and in the 2nd movt the revoicing of a double-stop or chord in bars 6, 9, and 38, and the addition of a double-stopped fifth on the cadential trill in bars 6, 9, 26, and 29.
+The note changes made in the “Edited Concert Version” are: octave transposition (upwards) in bars 28-30 of the first movement, in the second movt the revoicing of a double-stop (or chord) in bars 6, 9, and 38, and the addition of a double-stopped fifth on the cadential trill in bars 6, 9, 26, and 29.

 FANTASIA Nº 2

 No notes have been changed for the Concert Version and only very few for the Easier Version.